WendyKariuki/Phase-3-project/README.md

-# Store Management CLI App
+# Event Management CLI App

-This is a command-line interface (CLI) application written in Python for managing stores, products, and categories.
-It allows users to create and manage stores, add and update products, assign categories to products, and perform various other operations.
+This is a command-line interface (CLI) application written in Python for managing events, participants, and tickets.
+It allows users to create and manage events, add and update participants, assign tickets to participants and perform various other operations.

 ## Features

-- Create a new store
+- Create a new event
-- Update an existing store
+- Update an existing event
-- Fetch store details by ID
+- Get event details by ID
-- Delete a store
-- Add a product to a store
-- Delete a product from a store
-- Update a product (name, price, category, description)
+- Get all events
-- Count the number of products in a store
+- Count the number of events
-- Add a category to a product
+- Delete an event
-- Add a description to a product
+- Add a participant to an event
-- Delete a category
+- Update a participant
-- View all products
-- Fetch products by category
+- Get participant by ID.
-- Fetch products by store
+- Get participant by event ID
-- Delete a product
-- Fetch all products
-- Fetch all stores
+- Get all participants
-- Fetch all categories
+- Count all participants
-- Update a category
-- Update a product name
+- Delete a participoant
-- Update a product price
+- Add a ticket
-- Update a product description
+- Update a ticket
+- Get ticket by ID
-- Fetch all product details by product ID
+- Get ticket by participant ID
-- Fetch all products in a store by store ID
+- Get ticket by event ID
+- Get all tickets
+- Count Tickets
+- Delete tickets

 ## Prerequisites